bionlproc/LitTx_dataset/README.md

-# LitDDTx: A New Drug-Disease Treatment Relation Extraction Dataset
+# LitTx: A New Treatment Relation Extraction Dataset

 ## Setup